pham0188/css-framework/README.md

 ## Customization Instructions
-Once you've added Vintage CSS to your project, just use classes from `vintage.scss` to your HTML!
+Once you've added Vintage CSS to your project, just use classes from `vintage.css` of this file to your HTML!
 For example, if you want to style a button:
 `<button class="btn-primary">Primary</button>` it will display a button with our primary color!
 See more examples in `index.html` file in our [GitHub](https://github.com/pham0188/css-framework.git)